 Looking for a secondary peak?
 The lunch break is your next best bet.

 Many users hop on Tinder between 12 PM and 2 PM for a quick swiping session.
-It's a common way to decompress during the workday and catch up on messages from the night before.
+It's a useful fallback when you miss prime time, but it still tends to trail the main evening window.

 The "Commute" Effect (8 AM - 10 AM)

 A final mini-peak occurs during the morning commute, especially for those using public transport.
-While not as powerful as the evening rush, the 8 AM to 10 AM window can be a good time to get your profile seen by people starting their day.
+While not as powerful as the evening rush, the 8 AM to 10 AM window can still give your profile a useful bump.

-To make this simple, here is a breakdown of Tinder's activity levels:
+To make this simple, here is a ranked breakdown of the best Tinder time windows:

 How to Build a High-ROI Swiping Strategy